lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 06 -> 07:

+* Updated section 5.1.1.4 addressing a question from Liao Lijun on how to interpret less profile names than certReqMsgs

 * Updated section 5.1.3.4 specifying establishing a shares secret key for one arbitrary side of the CMP communication only